 Yes you can.
 As long as it is compacted afterwards.

-Yes, ideally is to cover it with a tarp.
+Yes, but ideally you would need to cover it with a tarp.

-If placed 10mm deep at 20 degC, average set time is 15 minutes.
+If placed 10mm deep at 20°C, average set time is 15 minutes.

 Yes!
-We off both an accelerator and a Retarder to prolong cure times.
+We offer both an accelerator and a retarder to prolong cure times.

 No!
 It will expand and contract the same amount as concrete.

-If below 10DegC, we recommending using the accelerator to quicken the process.
+If below 10°C, we recommend using the accelerator to quicken the process.